The Rock of Magus is the second book in The Jotham Fletcher Mystery Thriller Series.

 A CRISIS IS BREWING IN THE VATICAN – AND ONLY ONE MAN CAN PREVENT DISASTER…

-Jotham is now a billionaire, dedicated to finding the Simonian Sect that wants to destroy the Christian Church and he employs Madena, a former army officer, to help him.
-They rescue a televangelist in Seattle but find the photograph of a cardinal who is soon elected as the new Pope, with Alpheus as his chief advisor.
+Jotham is now a billionaire, dedicated to finding the Simonian Sect and he employs Madena, a former army officer, to help him.
+They rescue a televangelist in Seattle but find the photograph of a man who is soon elected as the new Pope, with Alpheus as his chief advisor.

 “THIS COULD MAKE A GREAT ACTION-PACKED CRIME THRILLER MOVIE.
 FASCINATING.
 A VERY EASY RATING OF 5 STARS.”